dojo/docs/dojox/grid/EnhancedGrid/plugins/Exporter.rst

 Prerequisites
 -------------

 This exporter plugin is only available for EnhancedGrid.
-So require the EnhancedGrid first:
+So please require EnhancedGrid first:

 .. code-block :: javascript
   :linenos: